bgpierc/CWRUEECS233/README.md

 # CWRUEECS233

-My code for the 2017 CWRU Data Structures class because usb drive trasfer is annoying and i want to use my desktop
+usb drive trasfer is annoying and i want to use my desktop and laptop